-The Colorful Carnival Cookies are delicious and lovely to look at; kids especially love them for their vibrant colors.
-They don’t take much time to make; simply prepare the shortcrust pastry and add your preferred coloring to make them so cheerful.
-These cookies don’t have a difficult process; just a bit of patience is needed to assemble the shortcrust strips, which should be alternated in two colors to achieve this wonderful checkerboard effect.
+The Colorful Carnival Cookies are delicious and nice to look at, especially appealing to kids because of their bright colors.
+They don’t take long to prepare; you just need to make the shortcrust pastry and add the coloring to make them so cheerful.
+To create these cookies, you only need a little patience when assembling the strips of pastry, which should alternate in colors to achieve this wonderful checkered effect.

-A truly fun idea for Carnival that can be created with children, the cookies are perfect for birthdays and parties as well.
+A really fun idea for Carnival, and it can also be made with children.
+The cookies are perfect for birthdays and parties too.

 Here are more ideas for Carnival